-In your life of your college career you will decide on my many different options on how to kickstart your career.
-The questions you will be asking yourself is When, how, where will your first career opportunity takes place.
-For many that start is in an internship, a way to build those skills in your field of choice.
+You will decide on my many different options on how to kickstart your career.
+The questions you will be asking yourself is When, how, where will your first career opportunity takes place for many that start is becoming an intern, a way to build those skills in your field of choice.

-Interning has always been a choice as far as I can remember but unfortunately it was not promoted very much in my educational institution for some weird reason.
-I personally considered them to be important as I have worked for many organizations who use or have used interns and I find incredibly value even from a morale standpoint as they are getting their first glimpse into the working world.
+Interning has always been a choice as far as I can remember but unfortunately, it was not promoted very much in my educational institution for some weird reason.
+I personally considered them to be important as I have worked for many organizations who use or have used interns and I find incredible value even from a moral standpoint as they are getting their first glimpse into the working world.

-The modern concept of internship has evolved from medieval apprenticeship, where skilled laborer, often a craftsman, would take on and teach a young person their trade.
+The modern concept of the internship has evolved from the medieval apprenticeship, where skilled labourer, often a craftsman, would take on and teach a young person their trade.
 In exchange for being taught a trade, the apprentice would agree to work for the craftsman for a specified length of time.

 Times have a changed although apprentices still exist to a certain degree there are not as many there once was, employers are no longer looking to invest the time, money and resources in those programs, which is why many interns are not paid for a specified period of months with an option to possibly be brought on which is like the carrot at the end of the stick for many.